tahmazlii/NutriScan-Grocery-App/README.md

-# 🥗 NutriScan - Project Showcase
+# 🥗 NutriScan - Grocery Tracking App

 **Your Grocery, Decoded.** NutriScan is a mobile app concept designed to make healthy eating effortless by turning your grocery list into a smart meal plan.
 This interactive website showcases its features, technology, and development roadmap.